-Residence is a vibrant community where the primary goals are academic success and social experiences.
+Residence is a vibrant community where the primary goals are both academic and social success.
 Occasionally, these goals conflict.
 Those studying or resting prefer quiet; those wanting to be social prefer more active environments.
 While academics and rest are top priorities, socialization is valued.
 Your goal should be similar to your RAs: find a balance between sleep, study, and socialization, keep rights and responsibilities in mind, and communicate respectfully.